NickG-Math/Symmetric_Polynomials/docs/Guide.md

 When unordered maps are used, it's important to:
 - Reserve space for the amount of monomials to be inserted by eg: ```p.reserve(5);``` if we expect to store \f$5\f$ monomials
 - Keep in mind that when iterating through the polynomial, the monomials won't be ordered.
 Same applies when printing the polynomial.
-In general, using unordered maps is faster especially with a good hashing function (see \ref General.h for two possible hashing functions that can be used).
+In general, using unordered maps is faster especially with a good hashing function (see \ref General.hpp for two possible hashing functions that can be used).

 You can also use your own container instead of the ```default_container```.
-See the file \ref Polynomials.h for the exact requirements from a custom container.
+See the file \ref Polynomials.hpp for the exact requirements from a custom container.

 Finally, the ```Symmetric_Basis_Default``` and ```Half_Idempotent_Basis_Default``` are aliases for ```Symmetric_Basis``` and ```Half_Idempotent_Basis``` that  accept containers as template parameters for extra customization.